How to connect Batch to Snowflake?

 4 → Fill in the Dynamic Table Name: The fully qualified name of the source dynamic table in Snowflake (e.g., MY_DATABASE.MY_SCHEMA.BATCH_PROFILE_DATA).
 The application will create a stream on this table to capture new and updated rows.

 5 → Fill in the Identifier Column name: The name of the column in your dynamic table that contains the user identifier (e.g., CUSTOM_ID).
-This is used to match users in Batch so it must be the same identifier used in your Batch Profile base.
+This is used to match users in Batch, so it must be the same identifier used in your Batch Profile base.

 6 → After filling in all the fields, click the "Activate data synchronization" button.

 If a task with the exact same configuration (Project Key and Dynamic Table) already exists but is paused, the app will update and resume it for you.
+Note that updating a task this way will trigger a synchronization of all data contained in the Dynamic table.
+To simply "Resume" a paused task without a full refresh, go to the "Manage Sync tasks" tab.

 4. Manage Synchronization Tasks